Originally published in the Canadian Business Franchise magazine on March 27, 2014

 The Canadian Franchise Association’s Code of Ethics includes the following requirement: “A franchisor and its franchisees should make reasonable efforts to resolve complaints, grievances and disputes with each other through fair and reasonable direct communication, and where reasonably appropriate under the circumstances, mediation or other alternate dispute resolution mechanisms.”

 As a result of these rules and the recognition that complex cases under the Arthur Wishart Act are appropriate subject matter for Commercial List applications, motions and actions, there has been a recognized and encouraged initiative to attempt to resolve such disputes in Ontario through mediation or arbitration prior to court proceedings.

-Regulations under Ontario’s act dealing with the content of disclosure documents, by way of example, provide that “if an internal or external mediation or other ADR process is used by a franchisor in disputes with a franchisee, the disclosure document must include a description of the mediation or other ADR process and the circumstances when the process may be invoked.”
+Regulations under most provincial franchise legislation dealing with the content of disclosure documents, by way of example, provide similar requirements to Ontario’s legislation that “if an internal or external mediation or other ADR process is used by a franchisor in disputes with a franchisee, the disclosure document must include a description of the mediation or other ADR process and the circumstances when the process may be invoked.”

-In addition, every disclosure document is required include the following statement: “Mediation is a voluntary process to resolve disputes with the assistance of an independent third party.
+In addition, provincialdisclosure documents require the inclusion of a statement similar to that in Ontario “Mediation is a voluntary process to resolve disputes with the assistance of an independent third party.
 Any party may propose mediation or other dispute resolution process in regard to a dispute under the franchise agreement and the process may be used to resolve the dispute if agreed to by all parties.”